umangmehta0007/Excercise_Tracker/README.md

 your desk to enter all details about it.

 * As you begin, it records your information as in Starva/Apple fitness( Here it asks for name and weight).
-* There is MAP which creates a Grid with Rows and Coloumns defined by the user along with user defined obstacles.
+* There is MAP which creates a Grid with Rows and Columns defined by the user along with user defined obstacles.
 * Track workouts including the gears used and the route taken.
 * The goal is to have your data stored and print them when you need details.
 (Example: Viewing the data within user specified date range)